 A Disposable Electronic Warming Pocket

 The ZipSleeve™ disposable is a critical component of the FreMon Scientific platform.
 The patented sleeve enables rapid thawing and real-time temperature monitoring.
 It provides consistent, repeatable transfer of heat to standard units of blood or tissue product.
-To assure cleanliness, and to eliminate the possibility of cross-contamination, it is replaced after eight uses.
+To assure cleanliness, and to eliminate the possibility of cross-contamination, it is replaced after 8 uses.
 Each ZipSleeve has a sensor that records the number of uses in addition to tracking the temperature and lot number of the thawing media.
 In the event of a specimen bag rupture, the sleeve is disposed of, thereby protecting the ZipThaw from contamination.

 Building the Solution

 FreMon Scientific engaged with Aran R&D, an Israeli product design and development firm, to usher the ZipThaw from concept to device.
-In addition to product development, Aran supported FreMon Scientific in securing a patent, CE mark, and FDA 510(k) clearance, but was unable to sustain the volume of commercial manufacturing of the ZipThaw and the ZipSleeve.
+In addition to product development, Aran supported FreMon Scientific in securing a patent, CE mark, and FDA 510K clearance but was unable to sustain the volume of commercial manufacturing of the ZipThaw and the ZipSleeve.
 Furthermore, FreMon Scientific wanted to relocate the production of the devices to the US, choosing to partner with Minnetronix for the production of ZipThaw and with Boyd Technologies for ZipSleeve.

 A successful technology transfer also requires an understanding of the current manufacturing process.
 Even if the original process is different from the commercialized process, it gives an understanding of which attributes are important to process versus those that are critical to function.
-This way, if an issue arises, such as tolerances that don’t work at production volumes, engineers can determine if they can be revised without impacting the performance of the device.
+This way, when an issue arises, such as tolerances that don’t work at production volumes, engineers are able to determine if they can be revised without impacting the performance of the device.
 Additionally, if failures occur in the final device, understanding the original manufacturing process helps diagnose whether issues are arising from a result of the current process and if a new process would mitigate the underlying problem.

 Working in conjunction, FreMon Scientific’s team of Aran, Minnetronix, and Boyd Technologies were able to complete a successful technology transfer of the design, materials, and performance for ZipSleeve and ZipThaw devices.